jexxa-projects/Jexxa/tutorials/TimeService/README-FlowOfControl.md

 ## Navigate through your application

-The first way to navigate through your source code that every developer learn is to follow the flow of control by lines of code.
+The first way to navigate through source code that every developer learns is to follow the lines of code.
+This allows you to see the flow of control, which eventually allows you to understand the application logic.
 Most IDE's and debuggers support this very well.
-This works fine for tiny applications but will fail on large(r) projects.
-Here, you need another approach that scales independently of the lines of code.
+However, this only works well for a limited number of lines of code and/or for a few possible paths.
+For larger applications, you need an approach that scales independently of the lines of code and excludes a large portion of possible paths directly.

 This is where the software architecture of an application comes into play.
 A suitable software architecture is the most scalable approach to navigate through your application.
 The main problem with software architecture is that it looks so simple and obvious on a white board but is quite